-The OpenNMS Horizon Report Engine allows the creation of various kinds of reports and also supports distributed report repositories.At the moment Only reports using JasperReports are described here.
+The OpenNMS Horizon Report Engine allows the creation of various kinds of reports and also supports distributed report repositories.
+At the moment these features are not covered by this documentation.
+Only reports using JasperReports are described here.

 13.1.
 Overview